-In BRAW Studio, you will have a checkbox "apply LUT" to choose if you want to apply the LUT of the footage or not, and a dropdown list to choose if the LUT comes from the braw file itself ("embedded") or from the sidecar (which can contain a LUT).
+In BRAW Studio, you will have a checkbox "apply LUT" to choose if you want to apply the LUT to the footage or not, and a dropdown list to choose if the LUT comes from the braw file itself ("embedded") or from the sidecar (which can contain a LUT).
 It is the same behavior than in Resolve.

-But from the 1.7.0 version of BRAW Studio, there is a BRAW Studio Presets feature directly available from the Source Settings, where you can save up to 10 presets and apply them quickly !
+But from the 1.7.0 version of BRAW Studio, there is a BRAW Studio Presets feature directly available from the Source Settings, where you can save up to 20 presets and apply them quickly !

 It seems these kind of metadata are not visible in Premiere Pro with the BMD's plugin for now.

-Minor differences, Blackmagic RAW plugin hides away the fact that "Revert to Metadata" is actually loading the Sidecar file's content if there's one AND updating "Decode Using Camera Metadata", whereas in BRAW Studio it is clear that "Load Sidecar" loads the sidecar values into the GUI Custom RAW Values and "Decode using Camera Metadata" stays the same once the .braw has been imported.
+There are minor differences with how both plugins handle sidecar.
+The Blackmagic RAW plugin hides away the fact that "Revert to Metadata" is actually loading the Sidecar file's content if there's one AND updating "Decode Using Camera Metadata", whereas in BRAW Studio it is clear that "Load Sidecar" loads the sidecar values into the GUI Custom RAW Values and "Decode using Camera Metadata" stays the same once the .braw has been imported.

-BRAW Studio lets you reconnect full resolution media when you are attaching proxies to .braw in Premiere Pro, while Blackmagic plugin doesn't let you do this.
+BRAW Studio lets you reconnect full resolution media when you are attaching proxies to .braw in Premiere Pro, while the Blackmagic plugin doesn't let you do this.